Moderation is the key when giving your dogs fruits and vegetables as treats. Even the healthiest of treats can cause stomach issues or weight gain.

 Always remove the outside peel and the top crown before giving pineapple to your dog.

-24. Raspberries – Dogs can eat raspberries, but need to be limited to less than 1/2 a cup.
-Raspberries contain a small amount of natural xylitol, which can upset a dog’s stomach.
+Dogs can eat raspberries, but need to be limited to less than ½ a cup.
+Raspberries contain a small amount of natural xylitol, which can upset a dog's stomach.
 They are fine in moderation only.

-28. Squash – Squash is good for dogs.
-Like pumpkin it can help with diarrhea when your dog has an upset stomach.
+Squash is good for dogs.
+Like pumpkin, it can help with diarrhea when your dog has an upset stomach.
 Always remove the seeds as they do contain cyanide.

 Watermelons are full of Vitamin A, B6 and C and are 92% water.
 Good for keeping your dog hydrated, especially in the summer months.